dimkr/tootik/FEDERATION.md

 }
 ```

-Portable actors have both Ed25519 and RSA keys, allowing them to interact with actors on ActivityPub servers that don't support Ed25519 signatures.
+Portable actors have, RSA, Ed25519 and ML-DSA-44 keys, allowing them to interact with actors on a wide range of ActivityPub servers.

 In addition, portable actors carry an [FEP-8b32](https://codeberg.org/fediverse/fep/src/branch/main/fep/8b32/fep-8b32.md) integrity proof, allowing other servers to securely determine which servers were "approved" by the owner of `ap://did:key:z6MksgCbQa3BZxBayRRkF1hcP7zt6TZGvZF2rR1k3AY7zFL8/actor`.